University of Louisville, USA

 Dr. Sörnmo is an Associate Editor of IEEE TRANSACTIONS ON BIOMEDICAL ENGINEERING and Journal of Electrocardiology, a member of the Editorial Board of Medical and Biological Engineering & Computing, and was an Associate Editor of Computers in Biomedical Research.
 He is a Fellow of the International Academy of Medical and Biological Engineering (IFMBE).

-Exerptise: Medical image analysis, functional imaging, diffusion weighted magnetic resonance image analysis, deformable models, image segmentation, image registration.
+Exerptise: Medical image analysis, image quantification, image classification, imaging biomarkers, image segmentation, image registration.

-Lawrence Staib received his A.B in Physics from Cornell University, Ithaca, NY, in 1982 and his M.S., M. Phil. and Ph.D. degrees in Engineering and Applied Science from Yale University, New Haven, CT, in 1986, 1987 and 1990, respectively.
-He is now Associate Professor of Biomedical Engineering, Diagnostic Radiology and Electrical Engineering at Yale University.
-He holds two patents.
-He is a member of the editorial board of Medical Image Analysis and has been guest editor for several international journals.
-Dr. Staib’s primary research interests are in the development of methods for medical image analysis and quantification with applications in neuroscience, radiology and cardiology.
+Lawrence Staib received his A.B in Physics from Cornell University and his Ph.D. in Engineering and Applied Science from Yale University.
+He is Professor of Radiology & Biomedical Imaging, Biomedical Engineering, and Electrical Engineering at Yale University.
+He is a member of the editorial board of Medical Image Analysis and Associate Editor of IEEE Transactions on Biomedical Engineering since 2013.
+He is a Fellow of the American Institute for Medical and Biological Engineering.
+He was elected to the Council of Distinguished Investigators of the Academy for Radiology & Biomedical Imaging Research.
+His research interests are in the development of methods for medical image analysis with applications in cancer, neuroimaging, and cardiology using machine learning and model-based approaches.

-Dr Stamoulis received the BS, MS and PhD degrees from the Massachusetts Institute of Technology, and completed post-doctoral training at Harvard (Seismology), MIT (Neuroscience) and the Harvard School of Public Health (Biostatistics).
-She is currently Assistant Professor of Radiology at Harvard Medical School and Boston Children’s Hospital.
-Her primary research interests are in Computational Neuroscience and focus on the development of novel computational methods and mathematical models with the goal to robustly characterize the neurodynamic correlates of behavior across the lifespan as well as aberrant brain dynamics associated with neurodevelopmental and neurological disorders, particularly epilepsy, from high-dimensional neural signals.
-Her research also involves the development of signal processing approaches for improved analysis of genomic data.
+Dr Stamoulis received the BS, MS and PhD degrees from the Massachusetts Institute of Technology, and completed post-doctoral training at Harvard (Theoretical seismology), MIT (Neuroscience) and the Harvard School of Public Health (Biostatistics).
+She is currently Assistant Professor of Medicine at Harvard Medical School and directs the Computational Neuroscience Laboratory at Boston Children’s Hospital.
+Her broad research interests are in Computational Neuroscience and focus on the development of novel computational methods and mathematical and statistical models that aim to robustly characterize the neurodynamic correlates of complex behaviors across the lifespan.
+Her expertise is in neural signal processing and high-dimensional statistics.
+A second focus of her research is on the characterization of aberrant brain dynamics associated with developmental and neurological disorders, particularly epilepsy.
 She is a member of the Institute of Electrical and Electronics Engineers (IEEE), the Society for Neuroscience, the Americal Epilepsy Society, the Americal Statistical Association and the Acoustical Society of America.

 Expertise: Medical image processing and analysis, molecular imaging, functional imaging